UX Design Course Overview

 Step Into Your Virtual Classroom

-BrainStation's online UX Bootcamp provides an unmatched online learning experience, with a world-class learning platform, engaging live classes that emphasize collaboration and feedback, and comprehensive training and development resources.
+BrainStation's online UX course provides an unmatched online learning experience, with a world-class learning platform, engaging live classes that emphasize collaboration and feedback, and comprehensive training and development resources.

 Work together with fellow professionals in your class by splitting out into breakout rooms.
 This core part of our classroom experience allows you to get to know your classmates better and dive deeper on hands-on projects.